mn29983/HotelReservation/README.md

 1. Follow the previous steps.
 2. Locate the room you want to view and click on the "Learn more" option.

-#### Booking a room
+#### Booking a Room
 1. Follow the previous steps.
 2. Click on the "Reserve Room" option.
-3. Fill in the required details such as Name, Email, Number, Arrival and Depaarture date, Billing Infromation, Special Request.
+3. Fill in the required details such as name, email, number, arrival and departure date, billing information, special request.
-4. Check the box to agree to the Terms and Conditions.
+4. Check the box to agree to the terms and conditions.
-* Clicking on the Terms and Conditions will pop up a box displaying all the Terms and Conditions
+   - Clicking on the terms and conditions will pop up a box displaying all the terms and conditions.
-5. Click the "Reserve Room" button to reserve the room and all infromation will be saved.
+5. Click the "Reserve Room" button to reserve the room, and all information will be saved.

 ## Additional Notes